bpedroza/express-websocket-demo/README.md

 # Node/Express Websocket Demo Using Socket.io

-This is just a demo app that implements websockets on a node.js server using express.
+This is just a demo app that implements websockets on a node.js server using express and react.

-## Local Setup:
-1. Clone the repo
-2. CD into project directory /node
-3. Run `npm install`
-4. Run `npm run dev`
-5. Visit localhost:3000 in your browser.

 ## Docker setup
 1. Clone the repo